 Environmental protection regulations

-The European Commission intends to set out the CO2 regime for the period after 2020 by the end of 2015.
+The European Commission intends to define the CO2 regime for the period after 2020 by the end of 2016.
 Politicians are already discussing reduction targets for the transport sector for the period to 2050, such as the 60% reduction in greenhouse gas emissions from 1990 levels cited in the EU White Paper on transport published in March 2011.
 It will only be possible to meet these long-term goals by also making extensive use of nonfossil sources of energy, in particular in the form of renewable electricity.